swrlab/ard-eventhub/src/ingest/README.md

 Designated host is Kubernetes but the Docker container will also be used in other environments such as Google Cloud Run for testing purposes.

-It needs several environment variables to work:
+Several environment variables need to be set in `.env` config in order to run the project:

+- REQUIRED `GCP_PROJECT_ID` - which GCP project ID to use for Pub/Sub and Datastore requests
-- REQUIRED `FIREBASE_API_KEY` - corresponding `API_KET` which matches the `GCP_PROJECT_ID`
+- REQUIRED `FIREBASE_API_KEY` - corresponding `API_KEY` which matches the `GCP_PROJECT_ID`
 - REQUIRED `GOOGLE_APPLICATION_CREDENTIALS` - where the Google Cloud Service Account Key can be found (usually a path to a .json file)
-- REQUIRED `GCP_PROJECT_ID` - which GCP project ID to use for Pub/Sub and Datastore requests
+- REQUIRED `STAGE` - can be one of the Stages below to switch several settings
 - OPTIONAL `PORT` - override server port setting, default is 8080
-- REQUIRED `STAGE` - can be one of the Stages below to switch several settings
+- OPTIONAL `DEBUG` - set true to enable more detailed logging

 ### Stages